-Luxury and sustainable ingredients – special selected caviar, lobster, game, Kobe beef to artisanal cheeses – regularly feature on the menu, which may be up to 15 courses, with everything sourced as freshly as possible from the World’s best suppliers or small artisan farmers.
+Luxury and sustainable ingredients – special selected caviar, lobster, japanesse water fish, wild game to artisanal cheeses – regularly feature on the menu, which may be up to 15 courses, with everything sourced as freshly as possible from the World’s best suppliers or small artisan farmers.

 And, with so many courses, lightness of touch is crucial.